Should You Peel Zucchini for Zucchini Bread?

 1. Can I use frozen zucchini?

-Yes, you can use frozen zucchini in this recipe.
-Thaw the zucchini completely before using, and be sure to drain any excess liquid to prevent the bread from becoming too wet.
+Yes, frozen zucchini can be used in this recipe.
+Thaw it completely and drain any excess liquid before adding it to the batter to prevent the bread from becoming too moist.

 2. How do I prevent my zucchini bread from sinking in the middle?

-To prevent your bread from sinking, ensure that your baking soda and baking powder are fresh and active.
-Also, avoid opening the oven door frequently during baking, as this can cause temperature fluctuations that may affect the bread’s rise.
+To avoid sinking, ensure that your baking soda and baking powder are fresh and active.
+Additionally, avoid opening the oven door frequently during baking, as sudden temperature changes can affect the bread’s rise.

 3. Can I make muffins instead of a loaf?